Low thyroid function leads to weight gain but probably not in the way you are suspecting it would.

 If you follow the logic above that low thyroid leads to weight gain, then maybe you aren’t getting enough thyroid hormone in your medication.

-But let's assume that you are getting enough thyroid hormone replacement.
+But let’s assume that you are getting enough thyroid hormone replacement for argument’s sake.

 How then can you explain your weight gain and inability to lose weight?

-2) Maybe your weight gain wasn't due to your thyroid but a consequence of low thyroid hormone in the body:
+Maybe your weight gain wasn’t due to your thyroid but a consequence of other hormone imbalances that are also present in your body.

-This lack of weight loss after treatment has lead to interesting statements like this one:
+This lack of weight loss after treatment has led to interesting statements like this one:

 You may have heard this from your endocrinologist or primary care provider if you are dealing with this issue.

 Why do you think they are saying that to you?

-In fact studies have come out to show that using T4 therapy in patients who are overweight actually doesn't lower their weight.
+Aside from this, we actually have studies that show that using T4 therapy in patients who are overweight actually doesn’t lower their weight (1).

-When you put this together, the only conclusion that your doctor can reasonably come to is that thyroid hormone doesn't cause weight gain.
+When you put this together, the only conclusion that your doctor can reasonably come to is that thyroid dysfunction doesn’t cause weight gain.

-And this is so far from the truth.
+But this couldn’t be farther from the truth.

 The association between weight gain and hypothyroidism is somewhat complex and includes much more than just your thyroid.